GlareDB/glaredb.github.io/introduction/r-bindings.md

 ## Example

-{: .important}

-> For more examples, see <https://github.com/GlareDB/glaredb/tree/main/py-glaredb/examples>

 The following is an example that joins a polars data frame with data from a hosted demo Postgres instance.